Parent & Caregiver Support

 Raising children is hard work.
 Team Up is hosting events, developing tools and compiling resources to make it easier.

-Team Up offers free in-person and digital workshops across Southwest Colorado to connect caregivers with one other and build skills to support our children, youth and adolescents.
+Team Up offers free in-person and virtual workshops across Southwest Colorado to connect caregivers with one other and build skills to support our children, youth and adolescents.
+Workshops include free dinner and childcare and are meant to help parents and caregivers understand how to navigate challenging topics and situations around youth mental health.

 -